EC528-Fall-2023/ChRIS/README.md

 * Visualize / monitor for recent plugin failures, and alert users upon plugins returning error codes
 * Visualize recent ChRIS, plugin, and error logs

-### OpenTelemetry Traces generation & collection:
+### OpenTelemetry (Traces generation & collection):
-Our Observability stack implemented an auto-instrumentation system & traces collection system via OpenTelemetry.
-As part of the project, it enable the ChRIS system to generate traces and collect them for better observability.
-This subsystem is able to perform following:
+Our Observability stack implemented an auto-instrumentation subsystem & traces collection subsystem via OpenTelemetry.
+As part of the project, it enables the ChRIS system to generate traces and collect them for better observability.
+This subsystem can perform the following:
-* Auto-instrument selected pod with a specific annotation
+* Auto-instrument selected pod that annotated with a specific annotation
 * Instrumented pod generates traces per request with related information
 * Collector that collects & processes all the traces from instrumented pods

+### Tempo (Traces storage & query):
+Our Observability stack implemented the traces storage & query subsystem via Tempo.
+As part of the project, it enables the ChRIS system to store traces and provide query API and Route for Grafana.
+This subsystem can perform the following:
+* Accept Traces data from OpenTelemetry collector via grpc protocol
+* Store Traces for future query
+* Provide outgoing route to access stored data
+* Provide API to query traces with specific criteria

 #### Row 2